erezsh/plyplus/README.md

 ### Parsing Python

-Let's list all the functions (or methods) in the os module.
+We'll use Plyplus' grammar for Python, and play with os.py for a bit (though it could be any Python file).

-I will be querying the AST using [selectors](/erezsh/plyplus/blob/master/selectors.md), so click the link if you want to be able to follow (or maybe an understanding of CSS/JQuery is enough?).
+For starters, let's do something simple: Let's list all of the functions (or methods) in the os module.
+We'll query the AST using [selectors](/erezsh/plyplus/blob/master/selectors.md), so click the link if you want to be able to follow (or maybe an understanding of CSS/JQuery is enough?).

     >>> import plyplus
     >>> g = plyplus.Grammar(file(r'e:\python\plyplus\grammars\python.g'))   # load grammar